rippedpiracy/docs/PC-Software/Games.md

 [**Origin Emulator**](https://anadius.hermietkreeft.site/origin-emulator) [<small>[cs.rin.ru]</small>](https://cs.rin.ru/forum/viewtopic.php?t=115335) - Emulates the basic Origin/EA API.
 Using this tool you **can play Denuvo Protected Origin/EA Games but you have to obtain a Denuvo token**.
 This tool also includes a script to generate Denuvo tokens (you're generally limited to 5 a day with each token being tied to a single PC) **only if you own the Game legitimately**.
 The Denuvo bypass method works for Origin/EA Games on Steam too.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Origin Helper](https://anadius.hermietkreeft.site/origin-helper) - UserScript that adds some features to the EA/Origin website to help with setting up the Origin Emulator.
 Apart from allowing generating Denuvo tokens (so you can share it with other people &#129323;), it allows generating a pre-configured Origin Emulator config and more.
 *<small>This UserScript is equivalent to origin_helper_tools.html found in Origin Emulator.</small>*

+[**LumaPlay**](https://cs.rin.ru/forum/viewtopic.php?t=67197) - Emulator for Ubisoft Connect (UPlay), emulates the API so you can run legitimately owned Games without the need for the client.
+Only works for Games released before October 2020 (that have the uplay_r1\*.dll file).

 [**Nemirtingas Epic Emulator**](https://cs.rin.ru/forum/viewtopic.php?t=105551) - An Emulator which can bypass Epic Online Services for Games on Epic and provide support for Achievements and more.
 *<small>Since the original Repository has been deleted, you can have a look at the example config files [here](https://github.com/Helmasko/nemirtingas_epic_emu/tree/main/examples).</small>*